Code-Institute-Submissions/KrouTm-Japan-s-Magic_JuneResub/README.md

         <img width="300px" height="auto" src="Pictures/screenshots/Time0.png">

         - As the name says, in this part of the site the user must access the link and understand that each time of year has an advantage and will be guided to the available options of the time.
-        - There's not much hype here, just three different stations splitting the space evenly on the screen for a prettier look, couldn't think of a better way to represent that.

     - ### About
         <img src="Pictures/screenshots/About.png">